acsor/Sudoku-Solver-with-SAT/README.md

 ## Basic usage
 To run this project the [IntelliJ IDEA IDE](https://www.jetbrains.com/idea/) is recommended.

-To execute the Sudoku solver it is enough opening the `src/sudoku/Main.java` file and running the main() method.
+To execute the Sudoku solver it is enough opening the `src/sudoku/Main.java` file and running the `main()` method.

-<b>Warning</b>: this implementetantion contains bugs and some of the sample unfilled sudoku grids may not work.
+<b>Warning</b>: this implementation contains bugs and some of the sample unfilled sudoku grids may not work.